SAMATE - Software Assurance Metrics And Tool Evaluation

 For us, Software Assurance (SA) covers both the property and the process to achieve it:

 - [Justifiable] confidence that software is free from vulnerabilities, either intentionally designed into the software or accidentally inserted at any time during its life cycle and that the software functions in the intended manner

 - from CNSS National Information Assurance (IA) Glossary CNSSI-4009, 26 April 2010, page 69.

 - ... the planned and systematic set of activities that ensures that software processes and products conform to requirements, standards, and procedures

-- A new version of Juliet is available in two test suites, one for C/C++ and one for Java.
-Version 1.1 has additional documentation, covers more CWEs, and corrects many errors in individual tests.
-Version 1.0 is still available as individual test cases in the SARD and as test suites.
+- A new version of Juliet, 1.2, is available in two test suites, one for C/C++ and one for Java.
+Previous versions are still available in the SARD.

-- The final report and data for SATE IV are available.
-SATE IV was reported at the SATE workshop, March 2012.
+- SATE IV reported at the SATE workshop, March 2012.

 - Source Code Security Analysis specifications, background, etc.